estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## View transitions

 - View transitions are coming to react!
 I don't have insider info but I'm pretty sure we'll see a lot of this at React Conf next month.
 And the reason it fits so well into this talk is because we need to know all these features to make the most out of view transitions.
-- View transitions need to know a before and after state to animate, and for react, this is not MPA, its just state, so we need to mark this UI transition to animate it, using our concurrent features.
+- View transitions need to know a before and after state to animate, and for react, since this is not MPA, its just state, so we need to mark this UI transition to animate it, using our concurrent features.
+- View transitions need either a transition or a deferred update.
 - Let's start simple and wrap the app with a global viewtrans component to enable the default crossfade.
 Navigations in nextjs are transitions, so this works out of the box with out filters.
 - They have 4 triggers based on how a view trans component behaves in a transition: enter, exit, update, and share.
 - Next, let's animate the list entering the view.
 Enter exit on list.
 Triggered when viewtrans component is added and removed from the dom.
 This is custom animations that I've added to my css file like this.
 - Exit on suspense!
 Animates down and the list goes up.
 Removed from the DOM.
 - How about these list items, they are not animating.
+There is no transition or deffered update on this search.
+- Usedefferedvalue can defer rendering a part of the UI and keep the important parts like this input reponsive.
 - Now, you may know, from react 18, you could use it to avoid blocking input responsiveness by deferring the value until react is able to render it.
-It can also be used with async data fetching to improve UX in something like a combobox.
+It can also be used with async data fetching to improve UX in something like a combobox and avoid jarring UI updates.
-- Defer rendering a part of the UI and keep the important parts like this input reponsive.
 - Let's mark the before after state with useDeferredValue!
 Add isStale indicator for the spinner!
 - This is how react will know what is the before and after for the animation.
 Triggers an update.
 - Add a lower down view trans to animate each item individually.
 - How about this item detail.
 We need to wrap the state updates in a transition!
 Direct import since we don't need pending state or async.
 - Let's add a view trans to the talk details on enter with a slide in.
 - Two different components are in the view at separate times.
 To animate between them, we can use a shared element transition by adding a name.
 - I'm really bad at animations and I was able to add all this!
-React handles all the possible edge cases.
+React handles all the possible edge cases, declaratively define your view trans.

 ## Final demo